shdown/luastatus/plugins/is-program-running/README.rst

 Overview
 ========
-This derived plugin checks whether a certain program is running, although in order to this plugin to work, the program should indicate its state via one of the following widespread mechanisms:
+This derived plugin checks whether a certain program is running, although in order for this plugin to work, the program should indicate its state via one of the following widespread mechanisms:

 1. PID file;